-The India-UK Water Centre's activities include workshops, exchange schemes, user engagement initiatives and pump-priming projects designed to support collaboration between UK and India water security researchers.
+The India-UK Water Centre's activities include workshops, exchange schemes, user engagement initiatives, pump-priming projects and webinars designed to support collaboration between UK and India water security researchers.
 These activities are initiated from the wider Indian-UK water research community and delivered with support from the IUKWC.
 Each activity is required to map onto one or more of the IUKWC's scientific themes.

 How to participate in the Centre's activities